zbignevus/React-Calendar/README.md

 <h2>Installation</h2>

-Download Calendar folder from "src/components/" and place it in your project's component directory.
+Download Calendar folder from "src/components/" and place it in your React project's component directory.
 Import into the file where you are planning to use it as

 <code>import Calendar from '<component directory>/Calendar';</code>